-4.13.4 Intermediate floors and stairs used as access and their supporting primary elements within the firecell shall have FRRs of at least 30 minutes.

-4.13.5 Intermediate floors shall satisfy the following conditions:

-- a) There is only one intermediate floor, and - b) The total occupant load on the intermediate floors is not greater than 100, and - c) The total area of the intermediate floor is no greater than specified in Paragraph 4.13.6.

-4.13.6 For occupancies other than warehouses with storage height over 3.0 m, the total area of the intermediate floor within the firecell shall be the lowest of:
+- 4.13.4 Intermediate floors and stairs used as access and their supporting primary elements within the firecell shall have FRRs of at least 30 minutes. - 4.13.5 Intermediate floors shall satisfy the following conditions: - a) There is only one intermediate floor, and - b) The total occupant load on the intermediate floor is no greater than 100, and - c) The total area of the intermediate floor is no greater than that specified in Paragraph 4.13.6. - 4.13.6 The maximum total area of the intermediate floor within the firecell shall be the lowest of:

-- a) 20% of the area of the firecell floor, not including the area of the intermediate floor if the intermediate floor is enclosed or partitioned or - b) 40% of the area of the firecell floor, not including the area of the intermediate floor if the intermediate floor: - i) is completely open, or - ii) if enclosed or partitioned, a Type 4 system is installed, or c) The area that allows up to 100 occupants on the intermediate floor based upon the occupant density of the space in accordance with Paragraph 1.4.
+- a) 20% of the area of the firecell floor not including the area of the intermediate floor if the intermediate floor is enclosed or partitioned and does not have an alarm system with smoke detection installed throughout the firecell, or - b) 40% of the area of the firecell floor not including the area of the intermediate floor if the intermediate floor is either: - i) completely open, or - ii) if enclosed or partitioned, a Type 4 system is installed, or - c) The area that allows up to 100 occupants on the intermediate floor based upon the occupant density of the space as calculated in accordance with Paragraph 1.4.

-The smaller (20%) floor area is a concession for spaces used essentially for storage with a low occupant density.
+The smaller (20%) floor area is a concession for spaces which are mainly used for storage with a low occupant density.

-Firecells containing intermediate floors require the same fire safety precautions as single level firecells having the same total occupant load and escape height.
-Examples of buildings having intermediate floors which could meet these requirements are:
+Firecells containing intermediate floors require the same fire safety precautions as single level firecells with the same total occupant load and escape heights.
+Examples of buildings with intermediate floors which could meet these requirements are: churches, halls, small theatres, gymnasiums and shops.